kingsley113/buildbook-exercise/README.md

 If the spotify.json file grows, the program could read only the data it needs to modify (i.e. users, playlist, songs) rather than copy the entire file into a data object.
 Then load data as required based on the changes file requirements.
 Or, the most idea way is to use a Database with ActiveRecord, import the data once, and then eliminate the need for the spotify.json file altogether while carrying out future requests with the DB.

-## Time Spend on Project
+## Time Spent on Project

-Overall I spend a little more than two hours on the project.
-I needed to brush up on reading/writing files, but otherwise went fairly smoothly.
-I roughed out a functional version first and then spent time refactoring to simplify and clean up the code, while considering the scaling question.
+Overall I spent a little more than two hours on the project.
+I needed to brush up on reading/writing files, but otherwise went smoothly.
+I first took some time to lay out a gameplan and decide which approach to use, how to format the changes.json file, and how to maintain readability & scaling.
+I then roughed out a functional version and followed with refactoring to simplify and clean up the code.

+Thank you for the opportunity to complete this project, I really enjoyed this problem and hope it provides useful insight into the quality of work you can expect.
+I agree that this is a much better representation than traditional whiteboard interviews.
+I am happy to answer any questions!